numfocus/gsoc/CONTRIBUTING-contributors.md

 Starting small and staying consistent is often the best way to build confidence and trust within the community.

+## Common Beginner Mistakes to Avoid

+New contributors often make small mistakes that can slow down the contribution process.
+Being aware of them early can save time and frustration:

+- Making large or multiple unrelated changes in a single pull request.
+- Working directly on the main branch instead of creating a feature branch.
+- Opening a pull request without clearly describing what was changed and why.
+- Not reading the contributing guide or project-specific instructions carefully.
+- Losing communication after opening an issue or pull request.

+Keeping contributions small, well-documented, and maintaining regular communication greatly improves the review experience for both contributors and mentors.

 ## Am I experienced enough?